 One of the Largest National Parks in India

 Located in the Sawai Madhopur district of Rajasthan, the Ranthambore National Park is one of the most rustic and renowned sanctuaries in India.
-It lies at the meeting point of Aravali Ranges and the Vindhya Plateaus.
-Government of India had established Ranthambore National Park initially as a Game Sanctuary in 1955.
+It lies at the meeting point of the Aravalli Ranges and the Vindhya Plateaus.
+The Government of India initially established the Ranthambore National Park as a game sanctuary in 1955.

-Later in 1973, in order to preserve the dwindling number of tigers, it was also put into the Project Tigers Reserves.
-It only became a national park in 1980.
-Later, the adjacent forests near the park were declared as Keladevi Sanctaury and Sawai Man Singh Sanctuary.
-In 1991, the tiger reserve was stretched to include both these sanctuaries, finally leading to the complete establishment of the Ranthambore National Park.
+Later, in 1973, in order to preserve the dwindling number of tigers, it was brought under the Project Tiger Reserve.
+It became a national park in 1980.
+Subsequently, the adjacent forests near the park were declared as the Kela Devi Sanctuary and the Sawai Mansingh Sanctuary.
+In 1991, the tiger reserve was expanded to include both these sanctuaries, leading to the complete establishment of the Ranthambore Tiger Reserve.

 Following are the main tourist attractions in Ranthambore Park